Vtek/Ninject.WebContext/README.md

 ## Getting started

 This library is a complet implementation of IoC with Ninject.
 It ease you the implementation in your web project.
-First you need to create an automatic injection module to define your Binding :
+First you need to create an automatic injection module to define your bindings :

 ```csharp
 public class MyModule : AutoInjectionModule